Supplier-Squad-NYU/suppliers/README.md

 Install [Git](http://git-scm.com/downloads) for using bash commands.
 To setup the development environment, we use [Vagrant](https://www.vagrantup.com/downloads) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 The recommended code editor is [Visual Studio Code](https://code.visualstudio.com/).

 The Vagrantfile installs all of the needed software to run the service.
-You can clone this github repository and follow the given commands to start running the service:
+You can clone this github repository and follow the given commands to start running the service locally:

 ```bash
 git clone https://github.com/Supplier-Squad-NYU/suppliers.git